-- Green jogging pants with logo and without cuffs - P.E. t-shirt with school logo, name patch and grade level - Plain white or skin-toned undergarments, sando and pantylet / boyleg - Plain white, ankle socks - Rubber shoes (slip-ons/sneakers are not allowed)
+- Green jogging pants/shorts with DLSU logo and without cuffs - P.E. t-shirt with school logo - Rubber shoes (slip-ons/sneakers not allowed)

 Note: Only P.E. t-shirts will be allowed as an extra shirt.
 Folding of sleeves and jogging pants are prohibited.